souravbaranwal/status-mobile/doc/new-guidelines.md

 └── models_test.cljs
 ```

-Component tests should be created in a separate directory `__tests__`, colocated
+Component tests should be created in the same directory as the source component.
-with the source.
-When the entire component implementation is isolated under a
+When the entire component implementation is isolated under a single directory,
-single directory, create a test file named `component_spec.cljs` instead.
+create a test file named `component_spec.cljs` instead.

 ```
 └── filter